manderin87/rogueGDX/README.md

 This project was originally called Jay, and I'm frankly terrified of Gradle, so I didn't want to change the same in case that broke everything; this is responsible for the somewhat unusual folder names.

-Dependencies:
+**Dependencies**:

-LibGDX
+-LibGDX

-Android SDK if you want the Android part
+-Android SDK if you want the Android part

-Known issues:
+**Known issues**:

-"Android screens" are designed to use only buttons, but the buttons appear to be misplaced in my android simulator.
+-"Android screens" are designed to use only buttons, but the buttons appear to be misplaced in my android simulator.

-Have to swap in code between screen types.
+-Have to swap in code between screen types.